What is it?

 Satellite maps produced by the Copernicus Emergency Management Service also support civil protection operations.
-Copernicus provides timely and precise geospatial information that is useful to delineate affected areas and plan disaster relief operations.
+Copernicus provides timely and precise geospatial information useful for delineating affected areas and planning disaster relief operations.

 In developing countries, civil protection assistance typically goes hand in hand with EU humanitarian aid.
 Experts in both fields work closely together to ensure the most coherent analysis and response, particularly in response to complex emergencies.

-The Mechanism also intervenes in marine pollution emergencies: the Centre can quickly mobilise oil recovery capacity and expertise from the participating states and European Maritime Safety Agency (EMSA).
+The Mechanism also intervenes in marine pollution emergencies.
+The ERCC can quickly mobilise oil recovery capacity and expertise from the participating states and the European Maritime Safety Agency (EMSA).